-Talk of a rematch was drowned out by the louder talk of Arguello stepping up to the lightweight division and going after a third divisional world title.
+Talk of a rematch was drowned out by the louder talk of Arguello stepping up to the lightweight division and going after a third divisional world title, something which, at that time, represented a remarkable feat.
 With Roberto Duran having recently departed the 135 pound division to pursue new glories in the welterweight class, most viewed Alexis as the heir apparent at lightweight.
-It had been decades since a fighter had won championships in three seperate weight classes, and at this point only five boxers in the entire history of the sport had done it: Bob Fitzsimmons, Tony Canzoneri, Barney Ross, Henry Armstrong and Emile Griffith.
+It had been decades since a fighter had won titles in three separate weight classes, and at this point only five boxers in the entire history of the sport had done it: Bob Fitzsimmons, Tony Canzoneri, Barney Ross, Henry Armstrong and Emile Griffith.

 “Yes, I would like to fight as a lightweight,” stated Arguello, “but only if I can challenge for the title immediately.
 If a champion is willing to fight me, then I am ready.”

 Meanwhile, many were wondering if the sun had set on Chacon.
 He was only twenty-seven, but that nasty cut was further evidence of a streak of bad luck that had dogged “The Schoolboy” ever since he lost his title to Olivares in ’74.
 Little did anyone know, but the most glorious wins for both fighters still lay ahead. — Michael Carbert